Mohosin999/blink-real-time-chat-app/README.md

 # Chat App

-A modern, full-stack real-time chat application built with React, Node.js, Express, MongoDB, and Socket.IO, featuring one-on-one messaging, group chats, message replies, image sharing, typing indicators, and online presence tracking.
+Real-Time Chat App is a full-stack messaging platform built with React, Node.js, and Socket.IO, delivering seamless one-on-one and group conversations with instant message delivery.
+Users can share images, reply to specific messages, see typing indicators, and view online presence in real time.
+The app features secure JWT authentication, dark/light theme, optimistic UI updates, and soft message deletion.
+Powered by MongoDB for data persistence and Cloudinary for image hosting, it provides a responsive, distraction-free communication experience across all devices.

 ![Tech Stack](https://img.shields.io/badge/Stack-React%20%7C%20Node.js%20%7C%20MongoDB%20%7C%20Socket.IO-blue)